Libera-Chat/libera-chat.github.io/content/_guides/clients.md

 [LimeChat](https://apps.apple.com/ch/app/limechat-irc-client/id298766460) is
 popular with iOS users.

-For a self-hosted, web-based client, [thelounge](https://thelounge.chat/) is a popular option, and comes with a built-in bouncer.
-It does require more configuration and maintenance than other bouncer clients, however.
+For a self-hosted, web-based client, [The Lounge](https://thelounge.chat/) is a popular option.
+It acts as a bouncer and works great on phones.
 ### Terminal clients

 Terminal or text based clients are clients which you primarily navigate with